Focus That Pays: Guard 20 Hours Weekly and Hit $50K Months for $35K–$50K Operators

 At $15K–25K/month:

-Primary leak: Doing work that should be delegated or deleted (client delivery tasks worth $25/hour, consuming time worth $200/hour)
+Primary leak: Doing work that should be delegated or deleted (client delivery tasks you could pay $20–$30/hour for, using time that drives $200–$500/hour in revenue).

 At $25K–40K/month:

-Primary leak: Meetings without outcomes + “staying on top of everything” (false productivity that feels important but generates $0)
+Primary leak: Meetings without outcomes and “staying on top of everything” that feels important but generates $0.

 At $40K–60K/month:

-Primary leak: Saying yes to opportunities that don’t align with core business (speaking gigs, partnerships, “collaborations” that consume weeks and produce nothing)
+Primary leak: Saying yes to non-core opportunities (speaking gigs, partnerships, “collaborations” that consume weeks and produce nothing).

 At $60K+/month:

-Primary leak: Managing team drama and fixing problems that shouldn’t exist (hiring the wrong people, no systems, constant firefighting)
+Primary leak: Managing team drama and fixing problems that shouldn’t exist (wrong hires, no systems, constant firefighting).

-This follows a basic economic principle: highest-value work must be protected from lowest-value demands, or the business caps at the founder’s distraction threshold.
+This follows a basic economic principle, often described as opportunity cost: the highest-value work must be protected from the lowest-value demands, or the business caps out at the founder’s distraction threshold.

 You grow by being unavailable to the wrong things.